thomasguerena/pdx-ai/examples/simple-ga/README.md

 _tldr version_ - Begin evolution with very high mutation rate, then reduce mutation rate over time.
 ##### Repeat:
 Steps two through six are repeated until you decide you're finished evolving.
-In our example, there is no evolution terminator - the program just runs until you kill it.
+In our example, there is no evolution terminator.
+The program just runs until you kill it.

 ## Ready to Code
 The only file you need to edit (hopefully) is `app/js/main.js`.
 This code is written in ES6 NodeJS inside an [Electron](http://electron.atom.io/) (formally Atom Shell) application.
 This means you're within a hybrid context of Node and the browser.
 If you're a beginner and none of this makes sense to you, just know you're programming in Javascript.